aavshr/fixCache/README.md

 ### Default

-Following default values are used by default in the app:
+Following default values are used in the current version of the app:

 - `CACHE_SIZE`: `25`
 - `HISTORY_SIZE`: `30`